Murder arrest after two women die five months apart in London

+Man arrested on suspicion of murder while under investigation over another female’s death

-The 40-year-old was first arrested on suspicion of murder on April 1 after Carmenza Trujillo, 53, died in the Aylesbury Estate, south-east London.
+The 40-year-old was first arrested on suspicion of murder in April 1 and then again on Thursday after two women were found dead

-A man has been arrested on suspicion of murdering a woman while he was under police investigation over the death of another woman five months earlier.
+A man has been arrested on suspicion of murdering a woman while he was under police investigation over the death of another female five months earlier.

 The 40-year-old was first arrested on suspicion of murder on April 1 after Carmenza Trujillo, 53, died in the Aylesbury Estate, south-east London, on March 17, the Metropolitan Police said.